This post offers some innovative natural cork brands that have gone above and beyond the norm to create non-toxic and 0-VOC products.

 2. Floor & Decor

-Floor & Decor cork click-together plank floors have a HDF core, UV cured finish (that part likely has no offgassing).
+Floor & Decor cork click-together plank floors have an HDF core and UV-cured finish (that part likely has no offgassing).
 They don’t give any information on the glues used in the HDF or in the cork parts.
 They are GreenGuard Gold certified.

 Floor & Decor also has cork flooring with a faux wood look on top (kind of like a laminate flooring) then a layer of cork, then HDF, then cork below.
 They also don’t give out information on the glues but it is GreenGuard Gold Certified.